 Ourin apples are available in the fall.

-The first Ourin apple was developed by the Aomori Apple Research Station in Japan during the 1940s and introduced in 1952.
-Today it is also grown in British Columbia as an organic apple, in addition to Japan.
-They grow best in temperate climates.
+Ourin apples were developed by the Aomori Apple Research Station in Japan during the 1940s and were introduced to the market in 1952.
+Today Ourin apples are mainly grown and found at specialty markets in the Aomori and Fukushima Prefecture in Japan, but they are also grown and sold in British Columbia as an organic apple.